jiamiwen/jiamiwen.github.io/_pages/about.md

 Feel free to reach me via [cryptowjm at 163.com](mailto:cryptowjm@163.com) (preferred) or [wenjm at whu.edu.cn](mailto:wenjm@whu.edu.cn), if questions or we share common tastes.

-# 📰 News
-- <font color=Red>2023/12: I moved to AU to begin a new journey.
-Thanks to whoever assisted me and the China Scholarship Council (CSC).</font>
-- 2023/10: My first submission to the [Journal of WoCrypt](https://documents.uow.edu.au/~fuchun/jow.html) was accepted by the [Editor-in-Chieeeeeeeeeeeeef](https://documents.uow.edu.au/~fuchun/) after revisions.
-See the bottom of this page and [the Publisher's website](https://documents.uow.edu.au/~fuchun/methodology.html).
-- 2023/09: Finally, I got this homepage done.

 # 📜 Publications
 Here are research papers that I am the First Author or Corresponding Author.
 For more, please refer to [Google Scholar](https://scholar.google.com/citations?user=IoWa4fYAAAAJ) and [DBLP](https://dblp.uni-trier.de/pid/324/5245-1.html).